Ekaterina Alexandrova: Personal life

 Alexandrova speaks Russian and Czech fluently, and also English, to a lesser extent.
-Her father Evgeny is her coach and Steffi Graf was her childhood tennis idol.
-Among the contemporary players, she mostly admires Serena Williams and Roger Federer.
+Her father Evgeny is her coach, and Steffi Graf was her childhood tennis idol.

-Tennis career
+Career

-2016: WTA Tour debut, Grand Slam debut, first WTA 125 title
+2016: WTA Tour debut, WTA 125 title

-Despite starting the year as the world No. 291, Alexandrova clinched her fifth ITF title at the $10k event in Trnava.
+Alexandrova started the year ranked No. 291 and clinched her fifth ITF Circuit title in February at the 10k event in Trnava, defeating Karolína Muchová in the final.

-Alexandrova then made her WTA Tour singles debut at the 2016 Katowice Open, where she qualified for the main draw after surviving the qualifying rounds as an unseeded player.
-In her first WTA main draw match, she defeated world No. 115, Klára Koukalová, before falling to eventual finalist Camila Giorgi in three sets.
+In April, Alexandrova made her WTA Tour singles debut at the Katowice Open where she qualified for the main draw, after surviving the qualifying rounds as an unseeded player.
+In her first WTA main-draw match, she defeated world No. 115 Klára Koukalová, before falling to eventual finalist Camila Giorgi in three sets.

-In the first grass-court tournament of her career, she qualified for a Grand Slam tournament for the first time at the Wimbledon Championships.
-She was only able to enter the qualifying draw after ten players ahead of her withdrew and it was also her first Grand Slam appearance, prevailing 14-12 and 13-11 against Stephanie Vogt and Harriet Dart, respectively, to reach the main draw.
+In June, Alexandrova competed at the Wimbledon Championships, which was both the first grass-court tournament of her career and her major debut.
+At the time of the entry deadline for the qualifying draw, she was 10 ranking spots below the cutoff and ultimately gained entry after a last-minute withdrawal.
+She qualified for the main draw after defeating Ons Jabeur in the first round and then prevailing 14–12 and 13–11 in three-set matches against Stephanie Vogt (saved a match point) and Harriet Dart, respectively.
 Overall, she played 108 games in just three matches.
-In the first round, she defeated former world No. 1, Ana Ivanovic, in straight sets, causing one of the biggest upsets in the tournament.
+In the first round, she defeated 23rd seed and former world No. 1, Ana Ivanovic, in straight sets, causing one of the biggest upsets in the tournament.
+In the second round, she lost to Anna-Lena Friedsam.

-Immediately after her Wimbledon run, Alexandrova returned onto clay and reached the final of the ITS Cup, a $50k event, losing to compatriot and top seed Elizaveta Kulichkova in three sets.
-At the Tournoi de Québec, she claimed the biggest win of her career against world No. 59, Julia Görges, in the first round.
+After her Wimbledon run, Alexandrova returned to clay and reached the final of the ITS Cup, a 50k event, losing to compatriot and top seed Elizaveta Kulichkova in three sets.

+In August, Alexandrova participated in the qualifying competition at the US Open.
+She defeated Robin Anderson in the first round and lost to Viktoriya Tomova in the second round, both in three-set matches.
+She then competed at the Tournoi de Québec, defeating world No. 59, Julia Görges in the first round before losing to qualifier and eventual semifinalist Tereza Martincová in the second round.

-Entering the Open de Limoges, a WTA 125 event, as the world No. 133, Alexandrova caused a huge shock by ending the season with the biggest title of her career.
-En route, she defeated three big local favourites: fourth-seeded Pauline Parmentier in the second round, second-seeded Alizé Cornet in the semifinals, and top-seeded world No. 24, Caroline Garcia, in the final.
+Entering the WTA 125 Open de Limoges as the world No. 133, Alexandrova caused a huge shock by ending the season with the biggest title of her career.
+En route, she defeated three local favourites: fourth seed Pauline Parmentier in the second round, second seed Alizé Cornet in the semifinals, and top seed world No. 24, Caroline Garcia, in the final.